 III.
 THE CROWD’S RESPONSE (verse 20)

 I can imagine that the leaders of the Jews were standing there dumbfounded.
 Jesus’ reasoning was too solid.
 They weren’t prepared for this, and didn’t know what to say.
 The crowd, most of whom were from outlying areas and weren’t familiar with Jesus or with the things He was saying, come to the defense of their leaders.
 In verse 20 we read, The multitude answered, “You have a demon!
 Who seeks to kill You?”
 They weren’t telling Jesus that He was demon possessed.
 During that period of time, many Jews believed that all unusual or uncalled for behavior was prompted by the devil.
 In this day and age, we might use the words “you’re out of your mind”, “you’re crazy”, or “you’re paranoid”.
-They misunderstood because they didn’t know the history behind Jesus’ words.
+They misunderstood Jesus’ words because they didn’t know the history behind them.

 IV.
 THE QUESTION ANSWERED (verse 21)